 The web crawlers can crawl everything you’ve included in your sitemap, which gives you complete control over what you want the search engine to display in search results.

 By giving this map of your city to the crawlers, you are ensuring they visit every crucial destination you want them to visit.
-That’s why sitemaps are one of the most widely used and effective SEO tools/techniques.
+That’s why sitemaps are one of the most widely used and effective SEO tools/techniques use by SEO Professionals worldwide.

 Types of Sitemaps